 Herbs only stay fresh for a relatively short time.
 Fortunately, there’s a way to keep them tasting as good as the day you bought them, and it’s not going to cost a fortune.

 The Prepara Herb Savor Pod comes with a set of three that will cost you around $30.
 That’s easily worth it if it means not having to through your herbs away.

 Do you really need a magnetic knife holder?
 No. Is it fun to show off your magnetic knife holder to your friends?
 Yes.
 As a bonus, you can use it to confuse the Insane Clown Posse if they ever happen to be around your home.

 The Modern Innovations Stainless Steel Magnetic Knife Bar doesn’t just hold knives.
 It can also hold anything light enough with enough exposed metal to stick to it.

 Ever hear the phrase “like a hot knife through butter?”
 That’s exactly the purpose of a heated butter knife.
 Did you just pull a fresh stick out of the fridge?
 No problem.

-SpreadTHAT! by THAT Inventions is relatively cheap and simple, and it will make your life easier if you frequently deal with cold butter.
+SpreadTHAT! is relatively cheap and simple, and it will make your life easier if you frequently deal with cold butter.
 Plus it’s worth keeping around just to show off.